f4exb/sdrangel/plugins/channelrx/chanalyzer/readme.md

   - Real: take the real part
   - Imag: take the imaginary part
   - Mag: calculate magnitude in linear representation.
 This is just the module of the complex sample
+  - MagSq: calculate power in linear representation.
+This is the squared module of the complex sample
   - MagDB: calculate power in log representation as 10*log10(x) or decibel (dB) representation.
 This is the squared module of the complex sample expressed in decibels
   - Phi: instantaneous phase.
 This is the argument of the complex sample.
   - dPhi: instantaneous derivative of the phase.
 This is the difference of arguments between successive samples thus represents the instantaneous frequency.